gwastro/pycbc/docs/index.rst

 .. card:: Detect Signals in Archival Data
     :link:  search_workflow
     :link-type: ref
+    :footer: Documentation may be out-of-data, please help us improve it!

     The deep analysis used to detect gravitational-wave sources in archival data.